 The traffic was heavy as we attempted to exit from the highway to Fair Park in Dallas, but what do you expect when 14,000 people are all trying to get to the same place at the same time?
-By the time we parked our car, I was 5 cups of coffee (I got up at 5am on a Sunday, don’t judge) and 2 water bottles deep and I had to pee…bad.
-We decided to wait in the LONG porta potty lines before we jumped on the shuttles that would take us to the start line.
-There were about 8 potty’s, that I think were all out of toilet paper, and were dropping off one by one as “unusable” as we approached the front of the line.
-People would exit the plastic blue doors and announce things like, “Well, that one is done” or “Its full”.
-Every once in a while a brave soul further back in the line would notice that there were certain available potty’s that were not being used and they would jump the line to brave it, mostly to regret their decision and sink back into their original place in line.
-It seems inherently wrong to have to WAIT in a long line of people to do something so disgusting.
+By the time we parked our car, I was five cups of coffee (I got up at 5am on a Sunday, don’t judge) and two water bottles deep and I had to pee…bad.
+We decided to wait in the long porta-potty lines before we jumped on the shuttles that would take us to the start line.
+There were about 8 potties, that I think were all out of toilet paper, and were dropping off one by one as “unusable” as we approached the front of the line.
+People would exit the plastic blue doors and announce things like, “Well, that one is done” or “It's full”.
+Every once in a while a brave soul further back in the line would notice that there were certain available potties that were not being used and they would jump the line to brave it, mostly to regret their decision and sink back into their original place in line.
+It seems inherently wrong to have to wait in a long line of people to do something so disgusting.
 It is just one of those things that you have to get over.
 It was either this or peeing your pants along the course.
 Being a runner can be gross.

 Me and Natalie in the porta potty line.
 Ah, the memories.